 DMARC forensic reports are generated by an ISP when the SPF or DKIM does not align with DMARC.
 These reports are only created when the ISP receives a message that fails DMARC authentication.
 Forensic reports contain sample data indicating that there is an issue with a certain source, mailstream or sending IP.
 The forensic reports contain message-level data, “To” and “From” email addresses and the IP addresses of the sender.
 It is also possible to see the body of a message.

 By default DMARC Analyzer does not store the body of a failed message, unless the user has set up the PGP key in the DMARC Analyzer SaaS solution.
 The user has to upload the public key.
 This enables DMARC Analyzer to encrypt the original message and discard the unencrypted message.
 As a result, the user only sees the encrypted message and is able to download it.
 It is then possible to locally decrypt the message using the private key.
 Access to the private key is necessary to decrypt the content of the forensic email.

-Not all ISPs send these forensic reports as these emails could contain privacy sensitive information.
-However, receiving these forensic reports could help during the DMARC deployment process.
+In essence, Forensic reports are basically a copy of the entire email message that can be used for forensic purposes.
+Not all ISPs send these reports as they could contain privacy sensitive information.
+Forensic reports can help during the DMARC deployment process.

 How to receive forensic reports?

 First step is to create a DMARC record.
 A DMARC record invites DMARC reporting organizations to send DMARC forensic reports back to the sender of an email.
 The record contains a RUF tag (tag: ruf=mailto:[email protected]).
 This email address will be the endpoint for the DMARC reporting organization to send the DMARC forensic reports to.